The homotopy fixed point theorem and the Quillen-Lichtenbaum conjecture in hermitian K-theory: Statement of results

 Most of the results of this paper deal with $2$-primary coefficients.
 For $p$-primary coefficients with $p$ an odd prime see Remark \ref{rem:oddprime} below.
 One exception is the following result, which Proposition \ref{prop:IntegralConverse} shows is the best that we may expect integrally.

-\begin{theorem} [Integral Homotopy Fixed Point Theorem] Let $X$ be a noetherian scheme of finite Krull dimension with $\frac{1}{2}\in \Gamma(X,$\textit{$\mathcal{O}$}$_{X})$.
-Assume that $X$ has an ample family of line bundles and \textit{$\mathrm{vcd}$}$_{2}(X)<\infty$.
+\begin{theorem} [Integral Homotopy Fixed Point Theorem] Let $X$ be a QL scheme.
 If $-1$ is a sum of squares in all residue fields of $X$, then the map (\ref{WilliamsMap}) is an equivalence of spectra

 \end{theorem}

 For example, the map (\ref{WilliamsMap}) is an equivalence when $X$ is of finite type over the Gaussian $2$-integers $\mathbb{Z}[\frac{1}{2},\sqrt{-1}]$ or when $X$ is defined over a field that is not formally real, \textsl{e.g.}, an algebraically closed field of characteristic $\neq2$ or a field of\textsf{\ }odd characteristic.
 If $\mathcal{L}=\mathcal{O}_{X}$ then the converse holds; see Proposition \ref{prop:IntegralConverse}.
 For example, the map (\ref{WilliamsMap}) is not an integral equivalence for $X=\text{Spec}(R)$ where $R=\mathbb{Z}[\frac{1}{2}]$, $\mathbb{Q}$ or $\mathbb{R}$.